konradzdeb/blog/content/post/2022-01-03-rscript-for-r-managment/index.md

+# Using RScript for R Installation Managment
+Konrad Zdeb
+2022-01-03

 Most frequently, users tend to undertake common R installation and management tasks from within the R session.
 Frequently making use of commands, like `install.packages`, `update.packages` or `old.packages`